RobertoRoos/sawIntuitiveResearchKitWiki/API-2.x.md

 * `set_tool_type`
   * *cisst*: write command `std::string`
   * *ROS*: subscriber `std_msgs/String`
   * dVRK specific.
 When using `MANUAL` [tool detection](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Tool-Detection), set the tool type.
 Possible values are defined in file `components/code/mtsIntuitiveResearchKitToolTypes.cdg` ([cisstDataGenerator](https://github.com/jhu-cisst/cisst/wiki/cisstCommon-Data-Generator)).
 A tool description file with a filename matching the tool name needs to be provided as well.
-Description files can be found in `share/tools` for many common da Vinci tools.
+Description files can be found in `share/tool` for many common da Vinci tools.
 The tool type can also be set using the dropdown menu on the GUI PSM widget.
 * `set_adapter_present`
   * *cisst*: write command `bool`
   * *ROS*: subscriber `std_msgs/Bool`
   * dVRK specific.
-Tells the controller that the sterile adapter is present without any actual hardware detection.
+Tells the console that the sterile adapter is present without any actual hardware detection of the adapter.
 This can be used to force engaging a non-dVRK modified sterile adapter (see [hardware modification](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Hardware)).  **Use with caution**, this can lead to undesired motions if a tool is also inserted.
 The vast majority of users should **not**, **ever** use this command.
 * `set_tool_present`
   * *cisst*: write command `bool`
   * *ROS*: subscriber `std_msgs/Bool`
   * dVRK specific.
-Tells the controller that a tool is present without any actual hardware detection.
-This can be used to force engaging a tool with a Dallas chip (see [tool detection](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Tool-Detection)).  **Use with caution**, this can lead to undesired motions if the wrong tool is inserted.
+Tells the controller that a tool is present without any actual hardware detection of the tool.
+This can be used to force engaging a tool without a Dallas chip (see [tool detection](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Tool-Detection)).  **Use with caution**, this can lead to undesired motions if the wrong tool is inserted.
 The vast majority of users should **not**, **ever** use this command.
 * `io/adapter`
   * *cisst*: event write `prmEventButton`
   * *ROS*: publisher `sensor_msgs/Joy`